Descent II: Reception

 Reviews for the Macintosh version iterated many critical points found in those for the DOS version.
-Making similar comments about this version as the ones about Descent II for DOS, Next Generation noted it was unusual for a Macintosh port to arrive shortly after the DOS version.
+Making similar comments about this version as the ones about Descent II for DOS, Next Generation noted it as an unusual case of a Macintosh port releasing shortly after the DOS version.
 GameRevolution enthusiastically lauded the graphics and the fluidity of the animations, its only criticism being the complexity of controlling the ship using only the keyboard and not a joystick.
 It thus highly recommended using one, and also suggested that a direction indicator would have helped beginners become adjusted to the controls.
 Macworld judged the graphics to be "extremely detailed and well rendered", but noted that some smaller robots resembled origami.
 MacADDICT wrote that the use of animated textures by the levels' new settings brought about a realistic alien world.
 It also put forth criticisms specifically for the Macintosh version, such as the high system requirements for the Power Mac and freezes that can lead to corrupt player files, which can be prevented by turning off all of the nonessential system extensions.
 The two aforementioned reviewers cautioned about the game's potential to induce motion sickness, but ultimately recommended it.